clawpack/doc/doc/fgout.rst

 from `tstart = 0` to `tend = 6*3600` (6 hours).
 There will be 37 total outputs, so one every 10 minutes.

+The parameter `fgout.output_format` can be set to `'ascii'`, `'binary32'`, or `'binary64'`, the same options as supported for the standard output in geoclaw as of v5.9.0.
+Usually`'binary32'` is best, which truncates the float64 (kind=8)
+computated values in the fortran code to float32 (kind=4) before dumping the raw binary.
+This is almost always sufficient precision for plotting or post-processing needs, and results in smaller files than either of the other options.
+This may be particularly important if hundreds of fgout frames are saved for making an animation or doing particle tracking.

 .. _fgout_format: